Fredrik Værslev - Fredrik Værslev as I Imagine Him

 Astrup Fearnley Museet is proud to present a solo exhibition by the Norwegian contemporary artist Fredrik Værslev.

-Fredrik Værslev made his breakthrough on the international art scene at an early age, and has already taken part in a number of international exhibitions.
+Fredrik Værslev (b.
+1979) made his breakthrough on the international art scene at an early age, and has already taken part in a number of international exhibitions.
 His boundary-breaking work exploring the different ways painting can be perceived has made a valuable contribution to the international discourse on modern painting.

 His works shift between different painting traditions and are recognised by an insistent focus on the painting process.
 The works start out in the meeting between architecture and painting, and take form as painted renderings of motifs from the artist’s daily life.
 The paintings often shift between abstraction and representation, like his breakthrough series, Terrazzo paintings, that imitate the visuality of Italian stone floors and at the same time call upon the expressivity and spontaneity of abstract expressionism.
 The Canopy series are reminiscent of modernism and its stripe paintings, but they stem from the awnings in the artist’s childhood home.
 Værslev often themes and challenges the process of painting by allowing outdoor conditions to take their effect or by making use of untraditional painting implements, like defect spray cans or equipment used to paint roads and sports arenas.
 The exhibition at Astrup Fearnley Museet will include a representative selection from Værslev’s artistic production from the past decade.